Botho zu Eulenburg: Early life and career

-Eulenburg was born in Wicken (now in Pravdinsky District) to Botho Heinrich zu Eulenburg (1804-1879) and Therese née von Dönhoff (1806-1882).
+Eulenburg was born in Wicken (now in Pravdinsky District) to Botho Heinrich zu Eulenburg (1804-1879) and his wife, Countess Therese née von Dönhoff (1806-1882).
 He studied law at the universities of Königsberg and Bonn.

-Eulenburg worked in high positions of the Prussian and German administration in Wiesbaden (1869-1872), Metz (president of the Département de la Lorraine; 1872-1873) and upper president of the Province of Hanover (1873-1878).
+Eulenburg worked in high positions of the Prussian and German administration in Wiesbaden (1869-1872), Metz (president of the Département de la Lorraine; 1872-1873) and Oberpräsident of the Province of Hanover (1873-1878).

-In March 1878 Eulenburg succeeded his first cousin once removed Friedrich Albrecht zu Eulenburg as Minister of the Interior, serving under Bismarck.
+In March 1878, Eulenburg succeeded his first cousin once removed Friedrich Albrecht zu Eulenburg as Minister of the Interior, serving under Bismarck.
 He implemented a series of repressive anti-socialist measures.
-From 1881 to 1892 he was the president of the province of Hesse-Nassau.
+From 1881 to 1892, he was the Oberpräsident of the Province of Hesse-Nassau.

-Prime Minister of Prussia
+Minister-President of Prussia

-In 1892, he was appointed Prime Minister of Prussia in succession to Leo von Caprivi, who however remained Chancellor of Germany.
+In 1892, he was appointed Minister-President of Prussia in succession to Leo von Caprivi, who however remained chancellor of Germany.

-Though Caprivi had recommended the experienced administrator Eulenburg for this appointment, the new prime minister soon made life difficult for Caprivi, and often thought of pressing for his removal.
+Though Caprivi had recommended the experienced administrator Eulenburg for this appointment, the new Minister-President soon made life difficult for Caprivi, and often thought of pressing for his removal.
 Both Caprivi and Eulenburg were eventually dismissed by Wilhelm II following the renewal of anti-Socialist moves (and an anti-subversion bill) in 1894.
 Eulenburg often thought of himself as the only possible successor to Caprivi, and he was extremely unhappy to be dismissed at what he regarded as the moment of his destiny.

 From 1899 until his death, Eulenburg was a member of the Prussian House of Lords.
 He died in Berlin in 1912 and is buried in No. I cemetery of Trinity Church, Berlin-Kreuzberg.

 Personal life and family

 Eulenburg was the older brother of August zu Eulenburg, Marshal of the Prussian royal court, and a second cousin of Prince Philip of Eulenburg, a close friend of Wilhelm II, German Emperor, and an instrumental figure behind the scenes of German politics.

-On 25 October 1875 he married at Neustadt, West Prussia Elisabeth von Alvensleben (22 September 1834 in Brandenburg/Havel - 5 September 1919 in Neustadt), by whom he had an only son, Botho (15 February 1879 in Berlin - 30 May 1881 in Berlin).
+On 25 October 1875, he married at Neustadt, West Prussia Elisabeth von Alvensleben (22 September 1834 in Brandenburg/Havel - 5 September 1919 in Neustadt), by whom he had an only son, Botho (15 February 1879 in Berlin - 30 May 1881 in Berlin).